Code-Institute-Submissions/aleksandrsg-FirhouseCarmelClub/README.md

 Project testing was carried out manually in Web browser.

+To remove horizontal scroll from all pages I added for Tag <Body> style (overflow-x:hidden;) and horizontal scroll line disappeared.

 Testing Home Page.

 I begun testing from the first page of the project, Home.